See all Profiles

 Biography

-Dr. Denise W. Streeter returned to her alma mater in the Department of Finance & International Business in 2015 after serving on the faculty at The Pennsylvania State University's York and World Campuses and as EVP/Chief Financial Officer (CFO) at National 4-H Council.
-She has earned degrees in accounting (HU, magma cum laude), economics, and finance and has taught courses to students of all ages, in various formats, at both the undergraduate and graduate levels, and on three continents.
-Her education also has led her to become a Certified Public Accountant (CPA) in DC (1986), MD (1993), and formerly PA (2014) and a licensed Real Estate Agent in MD.
+Dr. Denise W. Streeter returned to Howard, her alma mater, in 2015 after serving on the faculty at The Pennsylvania State University's York and World Campuses; and working as EVP/Chief Financial Officer (CFO) at National 4-H Council; as well as at national/local public accounting firms.
+She has earned degrees in accounting (HU, magma cum laude), economics (M.A.), and finance (M.S. and PhD) and has taught students of all ages, in various formats, at both the undergraduate and graduate levels, and on three continents.

-Dr. Streeter earned tenure at Howard in 2022 and was recognized as a Faculty Scholar (2021), an Alumni Exemplar of the Howard University School of Business (2015), Outstanding Woman of 4-H (2007), and with a listing in Who's Who among Black Americans (1991) for her layperson research on the First 100 Black CPAs.
-She has published research in accounting, finance, and pedagogy journals and secured grant funding of over $1 million to date.
-Along with her husband, Chris, she is the proud "coach" to their three young adults, two daughters-in-law, and two grandchildren.
+Dr. Streeter earned tenure at Howard in 2022 and was recognized as a Faculty Scholar (2021), an Alumni Exemplar of the Howard University School of Business (2015), and Outstanding Woman of 4-H (2007).
+She is listed in Who's Who among Black Americans (1991) for her layperson research on the First 100 Black CPAs.
+She has published research in accounting, finance, and pedagogy journals and secured grant funding of over $1.5 million to date from various sources.

 Areas of expertise